Campus Missionary Interns

 Location: College Campuses in Texas

-Special Requirements: Recent college graduate (by December 31) that has been involved in BSM and/or church leadership and ministry.
+Special Requirements: Recent college graduate (by July 31 for Fall applicants and December 31 for Spring applicants) that has been involved in BSM and/or church leadership and ministry.
 Must be member of a Baptist church.
 Must be between the ages of 21-27 at the start of term of service.

 Team: 60 Students